 Franck Muller Watch Guide

 Franck Muller met Vartan Sirmakes towards the end of the 1980’s.
-Franck was making his own models of timepieces under the brand ‘Frank Geneva.’
+Franck was making his own models of timepieces under the brand ‘Frank Geneva.’, later known as Franck Muller watches.
 He had unveiled his World Premiers each year since 1986, complications that branded him a genius amongst his peers.
 Vartan had set up a workshop in a district near Lake Geneva, having made cases for numerous fine watchmaking brands.

 Franck called upon Vartan’s skills in 1991, requesting him to design his new case bodies.
 It was then they realised that their combined skills, passion and experience could birth a truly extraordinary brand.